fairygui/FairyGUI-unity/README.md

 - IMPROVE: Refactor shaders.
 - IMPROVE: Refactor some classes.
 - REMOVE: StageNode.
 Use UIPanel instead.
-- REMOVE: Stage prefab is removed, you dont need to put this into scene now.
+- REMOVE: Stage prefab is removed, you don't need to put this into scene now.

 1.1.0
 - NEW: Added virtual list and loop list support.
 See GList.SetVirutal/GList.SetVirtualAndLoop
 - NEW: Added StageNode.
-For displaying UI in perspetive camera.
+For displaying UI in perspective camera.
 - NEW: Added GObject.SetPivotByRatio.
 - FIX: GTextField.maxLength now working correctly.
 - REMOVE: MiniStage.
 Use StageNode instead.